Xiaomi MI vs ILIFE A4 Robot Vacuum: Predictable vs Random Cleaning

 Like the Xiaomi, the A4 also has a round shape with a single button at the center that activates the default cleaning mode.

 But the orientation of the dirt bin is different.
-Instead of being top mounted, the A4’s bin is located on the back.
+A4 utilizes a drawer type bin that pulls from the back.

 Underneath the MI robot vacuum you will see that it only has one side brush to complement the main motorized brush right in the middle.